Mela (2000 film): Plot

 Roopa and Shankar return to Chandanpur, where Shankar mobilizes the village and attempts to set a trap for Gujjar, who has learnt of Roopa's survival and terrorizes the village to find out her whereabouts.
-The trap backfires horribly until Kishan returns with Pakkad Singh, who is suspended for some reasons.
-The trap is re-set with another carnival and the terrorists attack as planned.
-Kishan and Shankar chase Gujjar and after a long chase, Kishan shoots at him but the duo finds another dacoit who impersonates him, revealing that Gujjar has already kidnapped Roopa.
+The trap backfires horribly until Kishan returns with Pakkad Singh, who is suspended for some reason.
+The trap is reset with another carnival, and the terrorists attack as planned.
+Kishan and Shankar chase Gujjar, and after a long chase, Kishan shoots at him, but the duo finds another dacoit who impersonates him, revealing that Gujjar has already kidnapped Roopa.
 Roopa and the duo are taken to Gujjar's hideout, where they are forced to fight him and his men.
-Gujjar beats both Kishan and Shankar up but Roopa intercepts him.
-Gujjar retaliates by slapping her, he again taunts Roopa that she will be his mistress.
+Gujjar beats both Kishan and Shankar up, but Roopa intercepts him.
+Gujjar retaliates by slapping her.
+He again taunts Roopa that she will be his mistress.
 As Kishan and Shankar run towards Gujjar, he shoots Shankar unconscious.
-Kishan proceeds to attack Gujjar but Gujjar's men intercept Kishan.
-As Gujjar was about to gun Kishan down, Roopa again intercepts him.
-Afterwards, Kishan was tied up and hung onto the cliffs.
-Gujjar taunts Roopa about love for Kishan and her honour, he ferociously orders Gujjar to leave her alone.
-Gujjar's men laugh at Kishan screaming.
-Gujjar molests her only for Roopa shout for Shankar.
+Kishan proceeds to attack Gujjar, but Gujjar's men intercept Kishan.
+As Gujjar is about to gun Kishan down, Roopa again intercepts him.
+Afterwards, Kishan is tied up and hung onto the cliff.
+Gujjar taunts Roopa about her love for Kishan and her honour; he ferociously orders Gujjar to leave her alone which cause Gujjar's men laugh at Kishan screaming.
+Gujjar molests her only for Roopa shouting for Shankar.
 Shankar gains consciousness and saves Roopa by flinging Gujjar leftwards and also saves Kishan.
 Kishan fights Gujjar.
-As Gujjar was about to kill Kishan by the knife with which he killed Ram Singh, he counter-attacked Gujjar.
-With the arrival of Chandanpur's villagers, Gujjar's men are finished while Kishan kills Gujjar with Shankar and Roopa's help.
-While driving along with Kishan and Roopa one day, Shankar meets Champakali where Kishan and Roopa watch them.
+During the fight as Gujjar is about to kill Kishan with the very knife with which he killed Ram Singh, Kishan counterattacks with a savage headbutt which brutally disarms and overwhelms Gujjar.
+With the arrival of Chandanpur's villagers, Gujjar's men are finished, while Kishan kills Gujjar with Shankar and Roopa's help.

+While driving along with Kishan and Roopa one day, Shankar meets Champakali, where Kishan and Roopa watch them.